All forms on Dubsado are secure and operate over an SSL connection. But by default, anyone with the unique link to a form can access it.

 Forms that require a password will be identified with a Private badge when added to a project.
 Forms set to Public will have a Link Only badge.

-To recap, BEFORE you send your client a private form, the Portal section in the left sidebar of the project should look like this (but hopefully with a more secure password!):
+👋 Here's a tip... before you send your client a private form, the Portal section in the project sidebar should look like this (but hopefully with a more secure password!):

 Don't have an active portal with a password yet?
 Follow the instructions below:

-- Inside the client's project, locate the Portal section of the left sidebar.
+Inside the client's project, locate the Portal section in the project sidebar.

 When your client clicks on the link in the email to open their form, they will be prompted to enter their email and portal password.